johnjackoleary/cfi-commonplace-book/Filed/Vision in Flight.md

 - Red light benefits and drawbacks
 	- Consider covering one eye for white light use

-#todo :: Add more details on how long night vision takes to develop and to loose
+#todo :: add more details on how long night vision takes to develop and to loose

 ## Altitude Impact